Mount Rushmore National Memorial Quarter

 Mount Rushmore National Memorial information

 Mount Rushmore National Memorial of South Dakota was worked on for 14 years by nearly 400 workers who carved the faces of four of America’s most famous presidents.
-Sculptor Gutzon Borglum was in charge of the operation for all but one year, due to his death.
-His son supervised the final year of the nearly $1 million dollar project.
+Sculptor Gutzon Borglum was in charge of the operation for all but one year.
+Due to his death, his son supervised the final year of the nearly $1 million dollar project.

 Mount Rushmore, the mountain on which the carving is named after, was named itself after Charles E. Rushmore, an attorney in New York City that visited the Black Hills in 1885.